1. About trazodone

 Is it safe to take it for a long time?

 Yes, trazodone is safe to take for a long time.
-There don't seem to be any lasting harmful effects from taking it for many months, or even years.
+There do not seem to be any lasting harmful effects from taking it for many months, or even years.

 Some people need to take trazodone long term to treat depression or anxiety that keeps coming back.

-If you need it and don't get side effects, there's no reason to worry about taking trazodone for a long time.
+If you need it and do not get side effects, there's no reason to worry about taking trazodone for a long time.

 Is trazodone addictive?

 There's no evidence that trazodone is addictive.
-But you may experience extra side effects if you stop taking it suddenly.
+But you may get extra side effects if you stop taking it suddenly.